massimopizzol/aligned-datapackage/README.md

 - formatted in a way that can be imported in open source LCA software

-- whose format is clearly documented in a schema, that can be used to validate the datasets and spot errors but alsoo to properly read the data.
+- whose format is clearly documented in a schema, that can be used to validate the datasets and detect errors but also to properly read the data.

 - organized in files and directories with a standard structure

 - shared and accesible to others (if in a public repository)

-- that include essential standard metadata as well as domain-specific GLAD metadata that are recongnized by and relevant for the LCA community
+- that include the essential metadata as well as domain-specific GLAD metadata that are recognized by, and relevant for, the LCA community.

 ## Contact & info